- Doctors & Departments

 In reality, the meager body of existing scientific research has produced inconclusive and conflicting results.
 The problem, says Children’s Colorado neonatologist Erica Wymore, MD, MPH, is that many people want it to be safe.

 Pregnant and nursing women, for example, often say that marijuana helps with nausea and balancing the mood.
 And they tend to use it — sometimes in lieu of medications with existing safety profiles for pregnancy and breastfeeding — because they believe it’s “natural.”
 Research has indicated that marijuana is the most commonly used drug during pregnancy and nursing.
-Some estimates place use rates as high as 30%.
+Some estimates place use rates as high as 30 percent.

 That’s potentially a problem, says Dr. Wymore, because marijuana is known to have at least some toxicity, although what that might mean for pregnant and nursing women — and their babies — remains to be investigated.